MicrosoftDocs/defender-docs/defender-endpoint/review-detected-threats.md

 1. Visit [Microsoft XDR portal](https://security.microsoft.com/) and sign-in.

-    On the landing page, you'll see the **Devices with active malware** card with the following information:
+    On the landing page, you see the **Devices with active malware** card with the following information:

     - Display text: Applies to Intune-managed devices.
 Devices with multiple malware detections may be counted more than once.
     - Last updated date and time.